 Name: Willie Eley

-Hometown: New Salem, PA, Pennsylvania, USA
+Hometown: New Salem, Pennsylvania, USA

 Boxing Record: click